tact-lang/tact/STYLEGUIDE.md

 - **Don't use `...` with objects**.
 It will require intersection types or inheritance to type.
 Prefer aggregation: `{ ...a, b }` → `{ a, b }`.
 - **Don't use `interface ... extends`**.
 There is no way to safely distinguish objects supporting parent and child interfaces at runtime.
   - Except where it's required to untie type recursion.
 For example `type Foo = A<Foo>` would only work as `interface Foo extends A<Foo> {}`
+- **Don't use objects as `Map`s**.
+Objects have a set of quirks: numeric keys get listed before string keys, key order is not guaranteed, keys can be inherited from `Object.prototype`, `__proto__` key can be used for prototype pollution exploits.
+Unless very high performance of hashmap is needed, or an object is statically defined, use `Map`.

 ### Don't use JS function "features"